leafar13/did-mobile-implementation-cordova/README.md

 <a name="desc"></a>
 # Description

-This repository is meant to help you understand the implementation of the native libraries of DetectID-SDK using Phonegap.
+This repository is meant to help you understand the implementation of the native libraries of DetectID-SDK using Cordova.
 This repository reviews the initialization of the SDK, account registration processes and authentication services.
 Notice that all the methods of the SDK are accessed from the *DetectIDCordovaPlugin* class.

 <a name="tech-desc"></a>
 # Technical Information
 The native libraries of DetectID-SDK have the following specifications:

+## DetectID Mobile SDK version
+- 7.3.1

 ## iOS